ilijaljubicic/mikan/readme.md

      ws://localhost:9000/mikanjson

-Customise this to suit your particular environment
-(note there is no need to include the port number in production environment).
+Customise this to suit your particular environment, note there is no need to include the port number in production environment.

 # Requirements
 Must have Java 8 installed.